Isabek/movie-recommender/README.md

 It is a Movie Recommender System on Spark.
 It uses Collobrative Filtering.

-Also it containes simple example for Spark modules.
+Also it containes simple examples for Spark modules.